-Roundtable Album Review: Kanye West's "Ye"
+Roundtable Album Review: Kanye West's "ye"

 Travis Jourdan is founder of Vinylmnky, an Austin, Texas-based vinyl subscription service that connects music lovers with breakout musicians through exclusive artist-driven content.
 Read more about my experience with Vinylmnky (here).

-Mandatory: Charles, you attended the Ye listening party in Wyoming.
+Mandatory: Charles, you attended the ye listening party in Wyoming.
 That was a super exclusive guest list that Kanye handpicked.
 How did you manage to score that?

-Charles: WAV Media livestreamed the event.
+Charles: WAV Media live streamed the event.
 I was there to help out, support, and be part of the magic and history.
 I was at the fire pit right in front of Kanye, Teyana Taylor, NAS, Chris Rock, Jonah Hill, Kim…

-Mandatory: You had my curiosity.
+You had my curiosity.
 Now, you have my attention.
 Please go on.

 Charles: There was a fire brewing and it ignited an amazing unity and happiness.
 Seeing Kanye beaming and smiling was a joy to see.
 Seeing everyone bop their heads and 070 Shake (Kanye’s Good Music signee) crowd surf in the pit was beautiful.
 The most surreal amazing experience I have ever been a part of.

-Metty: I was was at my buddy’s place listening with a group of friends listening to that livestream.
+Metty: I was was at my buddy’s place with a group of friends listening to that live stream.

-What did you all think upon that initial listen to Ye?
+What did you all think upon that initial listen to ye?

 Metty: I thought it sounded chaotic, random, and moody — all in a good way.

-Monique: The first thing I thought during the first song “I Thought About Killing You” was that what everyone was saying about the album was true.
+Monique: The first thing I thought during “I Thought About Killing You” was that what everyone was saying about the album was true.
 There was no substance.
 That feeling got deeper the more I listened.
 I realized that Kanye has been in the Hollywood game for too long.
 He’s forgotten who he was as an artist.
 It seems like he’s even forgotten the messages he used to promote back in the day, which is not only a shame, but frightening to witness.

 Randy: I was shocked at how much I disliked the lyrics.
 I also wasn’t a big fan of the beats.
 I always appreciated Kanye’s clear vision with the music, but this one felt indecisive and muddled.